 The newest addition to the Split Ender family is the Split Ender Mini.

 This split end remover is the tiniest of them all, and it’s quite a bit cheaper as well.
+But is it the best split end trimmer in general?

 It’s pretty bare-bones in terms of features, and this particular trimmer seems to be cutting only about 1/4″ of hair with each pass.